 Can I use the built in web browser in my smart TV to display content?

 Generally, and very unfortunately, no. Most smart TV web browsers do not have sufficient capabilities to render HTML5 video correctly.
 We suggest using a computer with HDMI output, Chromecast, or AirPlay on Apple TV as alternatives to built in web browsers on smart TVs.

 Do I have unlimited time to watch?

-On Demand videos have a set amount of time - 48 hours - to watch after you have rented the content.
-Content will only available to view between festival start and end dates (September 17 - 27)
+On Demand videos have a set amount of time - 72 hours - to finish watching after you have started the content.
+Content will only available to view between the specified start and end times in Your Account.